CentreForDigitalHumanities/I-analyzer/backend/corpora/parliament/readme.md

 4. Last name (Doe)
 5. Title (The prime minister, The honorable gentleman)

+Titles are often contextual, and may change over a person's career.
+Therefore, it is preferred to leave out the title _if_ the data provides speakers' full names.
+If it is not so specific, just include any information available.

 The speaker name can be searched as a text field, so don't worry too much about including "reduntant" words.

 Some datasets occasionally include trailing punctuation (typically `:`), which should be filtered out.

-### Speaker birth year, birth place,  death year, death place, gender, profession, aristocracy, and academic title
+### Speaker birth year, birth place, birth country, death year, gender, profession, aristocracy, and academic title

 Various pieces of background information about a speaker.
 Can be added if it is present in the source data.

-Gender, aristocracy and academic title might be inferred form the speaker's title if they are not included explicitly.
-Given the interests of the People & Parliament project, this does not seem worth our time, however.
+These are not particulary important to the people and parliament project, so cleanup/processing is not worh our time.

 ### Role, role long

 The role of the speaker in the debate, like MP, Speaker, Government, etc.

+"Role long" provides an expanded description, which cannot be used for filtering or visualisation.

 ### Party, party full

-Party is the commonly used name for the party.
+"Party" should give the commonly used name for the party.
 This is the primary party field; `party_id` and `party_full` provide extra information.
 It is presented as a search filter and visualisation.

-As many party names are abbreviations, the field `party full` may provide the unabbreviated party name.
+As many party names are abbreviations, the field `party full` may be included to give the unabbreviated party name.

 ### Page, column, book label, book id, source url